okTurtles/group-income/docs/Style-Guide.md

 ### Submitting a Form

-When performing an action that requires data to be sent, the application UI should be updated to reflect this "loading state".
+When performing an async action that requires data to be sent, the application UI should be updated to reflect this "loading state".
 The most common scenario is adding a "spin" animation to the submit button.
 Use `ButtonSubmit` component to do it:

 ```pug
   button-submit(